Table of Contents

 3. The left subclavian artery

-Both the right and left common carotid arteries divide into two branches at the level of the upper border of the thyroid cartilage:
+The common carotid artery on either side bifurcates at the level of the upper border of the thyroid cartilage into:

 - Internal carotid artery

-Since the left common carotid emerges directly from the arch of aorta, it has a thorax part and a cervical part.
-The thoracic part is the part of this artery found in the chest, and the cervical part is the artery located in the neck.
+Since the left common carotid emerges directly from the arch of aorta, it has a thoracic part and a cervical part.
+The thoracic part is the part of this artery found in the chest, while the cervical part is the artery located in the neck.

-Both the common carotids have very similar relations.
-They move obliquely upwards towards the thyroid cartilage where they divide into various branches.
+Both the common carotids have similar relations in the neck.
+They move obliquely upwards towards the thyroid cartilage where they divide into external and internal carotid arteries.
 These pass behind the sternoclavicular joint, initially separated from each other by the trachea, and later by the thyroid gland and laryngeal cartilages.

-In the neck, a sheath covers the common carotid artery, vagus nerve and internal jugular vein; this is called the carotid sheath.
+In the neck, carotid sheath (fibrous connective tissue) covers the common carotid artery, vagus nerve, and internal jugular vein.

-The vein is the most lateral structure within the sheath, followed by the nerve and then the artery, which is the most medial.
+The vein is the most lateral structure within the carotid sheath, followed by the nerve and then the artery, which is the most medial structure.
 Each of these components of the carotid sheath has a separate fibrous compartment.

-At the level of the 4th cervical vertebra, the common carotid artery divides into two following branches:
+At the level of the thyroid cartilage, approximately 4th cervical vertebra, the common carotid artery bifurcates into: